 In the 1970's and 80's, pumping in the Symmes-Shepherd Wellfield (Figure 3.23) varied considerably (Figure 3.27).
 Under the Water Agreement, pumping was reduced with many of the wells linked to Green Book OFF status permanent monitoring sites (see Section 4).
 Approximately 1,200 ac-ft of exempt-status pumping is required to supply one mitigation project (W402).
 However, pumping for aqueduct supply increased from 2010 to 2016, primarily in the northern part of the wellfield as one of the On/Off sites remained ON during much of that drought.
-All wells other than W402 have not pumped since 2017, and all four On/Off monitoring sites were in OFF status for 2020-21.
-As of April 2021, On/Off site SS3 is now in On-status.
+All wells other than W402 did not pump from 2017 through 2020.
+As of April 2021, On/Off site SS3 went into On-status, and LADWP pumped a limited amount of water from W092 this past year.